facebookresearch/House3D/INSTRUCTION.md

 ## Installation:

+If you're on a Linux with Nvidia GPUs, we recommend using our [Dockerfile](Dockerfile) to run House3D, so you don't have to worry about the build process.

+To build:

 1. Compile the renderer and confirm it works, see [renderer/README.md](renderer) for compilation details.

 2. To be able to `import House3D`, add `/path/to/House3DRepo` to `PYTHONPATH`.
 Alternatively, run `pip install --user .`.